- Ethics Home Page

 These examples of projects and of methods are not meant to suggest or limit what Fellows' projects might be.
 They are only meant to give some sense of the possibilities for the Fellowships.

 During the course of the Fellowship, Fellows are expected to spend 5 hours a week on Fellowship activities.
 Fellows are also expected, when possible, to participate in Ethics Center events.
 Some preparatory work may be required of Fellows during the summer before senior year.
-Fellows should expect to spend one to two days just before the start of the school year in an orientation session.

 Applications for the Hackworth Fellowships are available at the link provided below.
 Students should provide along with the application a one-page statement of areas of interest and/or ideas for projects that might be pursued during their year as a Hackworth Fellow.